mangodairy/mytest/_Kubernetes/KubernetesPart3.md

 kube-proxy-n9phj                     1/1     Running   7          16d
 kube-proxy-vkdvx                     1/1     Running   7          16d
 ```
-In the command output you can see there are four kube-proxy runnings on this cluster, it is a four-node cluster including the master node.
-But how we will see the pods are distributed across the nodes?
+In the command output, you can see four Kube-proxy runnings on this cluster.
+It is a four-node cluster that includes the master node.
+But how do we see the pods distributed across the nodes?

-You remember we were discussing an option "-o wide" we will try it with the above command to see how the output will look like.
+Did you remember we discussed an option "-o wide"?
+We will try it with the above command to see how the output looks.
 {: .notice--info}
 {: style="text-align: justify;"}
 ```markdown